Birch Copse Primary School

 - 2.3: How will the school balance my child's need for support with developing their independence?

-The Learning Support Assistants (LSAs) who work with individual children are aware that part of their role is to encourage the child to be an active member of the class and to be able to work independently in a range of environments.
-The LSAs are skilled at recognising when it is appropriate to work on a one to one basis with a child and when the child can be supported at a distance.
-The class teacher will also direct the LSA to work in a certain way with a child.
+The Learning Support Assistants (LSAs) who work with individual children and Teaching Assistants (TAs) who support a range of children in the class, are aware that part of their role is to encourage children to be a active members of the class and to be able to work independently in a range of environments.
+The LSAs and TAs are skilled at recognising when it is appropriate to work on a one to one basis with a child and when the child can be supported at a distance.
+The class teacher will also direct the LSA or TA to work in a certain way with a child.

 - 2.4: How will the school match / differentiate the curriculum for my child's needs?

 Through whole school tracking procedures we follow the progress that all the children are making.
-From this information we are able to target the areas of the curriculum where a child would need support.
+From this information, along with teacher knowledge, we are able to target the areas of the curriculum where a child would need support.
 The curriculum can be differentiated in a range of ways for example through additional adult support, simplified activities, use of visual prompts or use of concrete apparatus.

 - 2.5: What teaching strategies does the school use for children with learning difficulties, including autistic spectrum disorder, hearing impairment, visual impairment, speech and language difficulties?